18 Mar 2015

-Dr Richard Di Natale was elected to the federal parliament in 2010 and is the Greens' first Victorian Senator.
-His portfolios include health, multiculturalism, gambling and sport.
+Dr Richard Di Natale is the leader of the Australian Greens.
+He was elected to the federal parliament in 2010 and is the Greens' first Victorian Senator.
+His portfolios include health, multiculturalism, youth, gambling and sport.

-Richard's achievements in Parliament so far include securing almost $5 billion towards medicare-funded dentistry, winning a campaign to divest $250 million worth of tobacco stocks from the Future Fund, and spearheading Senate inquiries into many issues of public significance such as superbugs, hospital funding, air pollution, pharmaceutical transparency, sports science and gambling reform.
+Richard's achievements in parliament so far include securing almost $5 billion towards Medicare-funded dentistry, winning a campaign to divest $250 million worth of tobacco stocks from the Future Fund, and spearheading senate inquiries into many issues of public significance such as dying with dignity, superbugs, hospital funding, budget cuts, medicinal cannabis, air pollution, pharmaceutical transparency, sports science and gambling reform.

-Richard is also fighting hard for human rights in West Papua, greater transparency in the pharmaceuticals industry, timely access to cost-effective drugs through the PBS, and public health policies that put science and evidence above politics.
+Richard is also fighting hard for human rights in West Papua, greater transparency in the pharmaceuticals industry and timely access to cost-effective drugs through the Pharmaceutical Benefits Scheme.
+He believes in public health policies that put science and evidence above politics.